AbdelwahedRebhi/fibonacci-app-cluster/README.md

 ## Introduction

-This project is a designed to dockerize a react application and to deploy it using kubernetes.
+This project is designed to dockerize a react application and to deploy it using kubernetes.
 The web application allows users to enter a number and calculates the Fibonacci number at that index.

 ## Architecture